okhomenko/ideas/README.md

 Just some stupid ideas that poped up in my head

+# Boards of Interests

-## Shareble sets (Dashboards) of specific interests: tweets, subscribtions, zite, pinterests
+Shareble sets (Dashboards) of specific interests: tweets, subscribtions, zite, pinterests